STEP (Teen Foster Care)

 STEP, the teen-focused foster care arm of Lutheran Family Services, trains foster families to help transition teens in foster care into adulthood.
-Teens in foster care are among the most vulnerable youth in our community and the STEP program was created to assist foster teens as well as their foster families with their transition to independence.
+Teens in foster care are among the most vulnerable youth in our community.
+For this reason, our STEP program assists foster teens and their foster families with their transition to independence.

 “Being a foster parent is hard, but being in foster care is harder.”